 (Contribution by Dr Chris van Alphen)

 Scanning electron microscopy (SEM), with or without emission detection systems (EDS, WDS), is a useful technique when assessing mineral occurrence in coal and ash.
 However, the detection of carbon is problematic.
 QEMSCAN (Quantitative Evaluation of Materials using Scanning Electron Microscope) is a scanning electron microscope configured to automatically characterise coal, fly ash, clinkers, and any particulate or deposit that is formed in a boiler (van Alphen, 2007).
-Traditional petrographic microscope characterises macerals based on reflectance of white light, whereas QEMSCAN characterises macerals and minerals based on atomic weight and elemental proportions.
-Light element detectors can measure elements with atomic numbers down to 6 (carbon), and, using a combination of backscattered images and x-ray spectral information, a particle image can identify the mineral, maceral or phase type (Lui et al; 2005).
-QEMSCAN is unique in that the resolution can achieve 2-3 µm, it is rapid (0.08 ms per point), and it can operate continuously, day and night.
+Traditional petrographic microscopy characterises macerals based on reflectance of white light, whereas QEMSCAN characterises macerals and minerals based on atomic weight and elemental proportions.
+Light-element detectors can measure elements with atomic numbers down to 6 (carbon), and, using a combination of backscattered images and x-ray spectral information, a particle image can identify the mineral, maceral or phase type (Lui et al; 2005).
+QEMSCAN is unique in that it can achieve 2-3 µm resolution, it is rapid (0.08 ms per point), and it can operate continuously, day and night.
 Image analysis provides the quantitative and qualitative information of different components and their size distribution.
 (Figure 4.3).

 Carbon-coated carnauba wax polished sections are prepared for QEMSCAN analysis.
 Epoxy resin polished sections should not be used as the atomic weight contrast of macerals are the same as the epoxy resin; hence, QEMSCAN has difficulty discriminating between epoxy resin and coal.